rarimo/rarime-rust-sdk/README.md

      * Performs a zero-knowledge proof generation based on the provided query parameters.
      *
      * ⚠️ This is a computationally intensive cryptographic operation.
-     * Expected execution time: up to ~2 minutes depending on hardware.
+     * Expected execution time: up to ~5 seconds depending on hardware.
      * Memory usage may be significant (hundreds of MB or more).
      *
      * For best performance, execute this method in a background coroutine (`Dispatchers.Default`)